jackyzha0/quartz/content/index.md

 > [!tip]
 > You will own **nothing**, and you will be **happy**.

-Repair is dead, and our own economy brought about its downfall.

-The modern web is dominated by closed-source programs.

-Intrusive analytics and the internet of shit are inextricably present in our daily life.

-On my little corner of the internet, I fight back against all of the above by sharing what I know about computers.
+On my little corner of the internet, I document my adventures in tech and complain about the internet of shit.
 This is Projects & Privacy.
 # Welcome!
 You're on a site called a [[Misc/what-is-a-garden|Digital Garden]].
 Here's some info on [[Essays/why-i-garden|Why I Garden]].

 This site changes often.
-Feel free to subscribe to [this site's RSS feed](/index.xml) for a ping every time I make a new entry.
+Feel free to subscribe to [the RSS feed](/index.xml) for a ping every time I make a new entry.
 You can also check [Updates](/Updates) for a monthly list of changes.
 > [!question] What can I see here?
 > I [[about-me|(me, myself)]] write about:
 > - Projects I've undertaken and programs that I've used